fadden/CiderPress2/DiskArc/Comp/README.md

 by having processed a certain amount of data.

 Some compression algorithms, such as Squeeze and NuFX LZW/1, are not fully streamable in one or both directions.
-These will not be able to produce any output until all input has been provided.
+These will not be able to produce any output until all input has been provided, so the codec will usually just hold the entire file in memory.
+Files compressed with these algorithms tend to be small, so this is probably okay.

 If a stream has a built-in checksum, it will be verified automatically, with failures reported as an InvalidDataException.
 Encountering corrupted data while decompressing will also cause